crutcher/rs-swin/examples/swin_tiny/README.md

 This example shows how to use a Swin Transformer V2 Tiny model for image classification.

-It is built upon the `rs-cinic-10-index` dataset, which uses the CINIC-10 dataset.

-It is a goal to move to `burn`s `ImageFolderDataset` in the future, but for now it uses a custom dataset implementation.
-`burn`s machinery does not support image-color coercion yet, which is required for the CINIC-10 dataset because it contains images in sevarl color formats.

 ## Installing the Dataset

 See: